-In signing this document, I affirm that these policies affect et my status as a student.
-[Initial] I understand that, in order for this course to count toward Degree Plan, I must satisfy other requirements outside ar NAME DATE
+In signing this document, I affirm that these policies affect my status as a studen ıt.
+[Initial]

+I understand that, in order for this course to count toward the completion of a Commercial Music Certificate or Degree Plan, I must satisfy other requirements outside and beyond the scope of this course.

+NAME DATE